 What I Can Help With: A psychiatrist is a medical doctor who specialises in mental health issues.
 I am interested in the treatment of mental illnesses including depression, anxiety, panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder, bipolar disorder, psychosis, schizophrenia, and personality disorders.
-I see employees with work-related issues (WorkCover) as well as those who are suffering from a road accident (TAC).
+I see employees with work-related issues (WorkCover).

 What I Can't Help With: I am a psychiatrist for adults rather than younger people.
 I recommend seeing a child and adolescent psychiatrist if you are under the age of 16 years.
 I also do not see clients for legal purposes.
 I recommend seeing a forensic psychiatrist if you need a court report.
 You can find psychiatrists who are interested or specialises in these areas on the RANZCP Website.

 QUALIFICATIONS & EXPERIENCE

 Research Fellow at the University of Melbourne, 2007-2008

 Psychiatrist in Public Services in Melbourne, 2008-2012

 *Name changed from SM Assadi to Sam Asadi in 2017